NicolasKheirallah/NextJs-M365-Blog/data/blog/Designing-an-intranet-Part-1.md

 ## Introduction

 As a SharePoint Architect and consultant with nearly 10 years of experience in creating and designing over 80 intranets for various clients.

-In this blogpost, I will share some things I've learned for a successfull implementation of a new Intranet, What the best practices for intranet design and what it entails, because I have seen many cases where the intranet solutions are not well-designed, scalable, or maintainable, and that lead to increased costs for upkeep and support.
+Main goal if this blogpost, Is to teach what is required for a successfull implementation of a new Intranet, What the best practices for intranet design and what it entails, because I have seen many cases where the intranet solutions are not well-designed, scalable, or maintainable, and that lead to increased costs for upkeep and support.

-So see these posts as a handbook if you ever get stuck and wondering what you should do or how to start
+So see these posts as a handbook on how to approach things.

 ## What's needed to succeed